Donitzo/pulsekey/README.md

 A key focus during PulseKey's development was exploring the feasibility of replicating analog input behaviors on keyboards through Pulse-Width Modulation.
 The findings indicate that while it is possible under certain conditions.

+Note: Keep the PulseKey window on the correct monitor if using v-sync.

 [![Playing System Shock 2](https://img.youtube.com/vi/Eh83MLCsoFQ/0.jpg)](https://www.youtube.com/watch?v=Eh83MLCsoFQ)

 ## Download